Skip to content

 Summary

 This programme provides a grounding in the social sciences of Psychology and Sociology.
 It is suited to a range of careers where employers are looking for graduates with a wide range of skills and knowledge such as handling data and statistics, critical thinking and synthesising ideas.
-A bachelor’s degree might lead directly into many careers including marketing, advertising and childcare.
-It is also a vital part of training for work in counselling and psychology related professions.

 UCAS Code C8L3